Family and Systematic therapy

 MUDr.
 Ondřej Masner

 Dr. Masner is a general practitioner and specialist in psychosomatic medicine at UNICARE.
-Gaining education in Switzerland, he can speak English, German and French.
+Gaining education in Switzerland, he can speak English, German, French and Italian.
 Dr. Masner belongs among just a few doctors possessing a certificate in psychosomatic medicine in Czech Republic.
 Besides his work at Unicare he is leading the Medical Service of First Treatment (LSPP) at the Motol hospital.